cloudflare/mitm.watch/README.md

 - Flash is being killed, consider alternative methods.
 Possible options include [chrome.socket.tcp](https://developer.chrome.com/apps/sockets_tcp), provided via a browser extension.
-- Currently EOF immediately clears the state, preventing reading the response.
 - Certificate validation is missing.
 - Remove/avoid the need for polling the SWF.
 - There are a lot of TODOs.